Sweepstakes Drawings: How Giveaway Winners Are Chosen

-Know How Sweepstakes Drawings Work to Boost Your Odds of Being a Winner
+Knowing How Sweepstakes Drawings Work Boosts Your Odds of Winning

-To answer this question, it helps to know how sweepstakes drawings work and how winners are chosen.
-Once you know those details, you can tailor your entries to give you a better chance at being picked as the giveaway's winner.
+The answers depend on the method of drawing winners that the sponsor uses.
+Once you know that, you can tailor your entries to give you a better chance to be picked as the giveaway's winner.

 When sweepstakes accept entries by mail, a simple way to draw the winner is to simply pick a name by hand.

 Giveaways where you drop an entry blank into a box work in a similar way.
-The winner is often drawn by having an employee of the company sponsoring the giveaway reach blindly into a box and pick an entry form at random.
+The winner is drawn by having an employee of the sponsoring company reach blindly into a box and pick an entry form at random.

 When the giveaway winner is chosen by manually picking an envelope or an entry form, you can't tweak your odds of winning by picking a specific time of day to enter.
 You have no way of knowing which mailbag your entry will be placed into or which will be chosen to draw the winner.